Camila-Barcelata/Ratatouille-Journey/README.md

 # Ratatouille-Journey
-Narrative Project for Code and Fabrication.
+Narrative Project for the Code and Fabrication course.
+The user navigates a story based on the "special order" scene from Ratatouille by interacting with the physical mechanics of the cardboard structure.